versatiles-org/versatiles-documentation/basics/compendium.md

 It would be ideal to have an open-source system.
 Although open-source alternatives exist for each problem, integrating them into one infrastructure can be challenging.
 Developing a single software solution that addresses all problems at once and remains flexible enough for various use cases is not feasible.

-## How does VersaTiles takle the problem?
+## How does VersaTiles tackle the problem?

-Developing a solution covering so many problems reminded me on how the internet was build: Instead of building a single software that can run the whole internet, they developed the OSI model to cut the problem into smaller pieces and defined standards for every part.
-This allows everyone to implement there own software solutions and can be sure, that it will work together with other implementation that fullfills the OSI standards.
+The development of a solution to address such a broad range of issues was inspired by the creation of the internet itself.
+Instead of creating a single software to run the entire internet, the OSI model was developed.
+This model segments the problem into manageable pieces and establishes standards for each component.
+This segmentation ensures that individual software solutions can be developed independently while remaining compatible with others adhering to OSI standards.

-So it made perfect sense to use OSI as a role model, cut the big problem into smaller ones, develop a basis for standardising each part/layers and their interconnections, to ensure that all parts fit together.
+Using the OSI model as a blueprint, we divided the complex problem into smaller, more manageable parts.
+This allowed us to standardize each segment and their interconnections, ensuring cohesion across all components.

-We defined the 'big problem' as a pipeline, that generates, serves and displays map data.
-Then we cut this pipeline into 4 sub segments and developed a specification, that defines the interface between these pipeline segments.
-Additionally we provide one or more free reference implementations for every segment, and provide a reference pipeline that everyone can use for free.
+The 'big problem' was conceptualized as a pipeline that generates, serves, and displays map data.
+We divided the pipeline into four sub-segments and developed specifications to define the interfaces between them.
+Additionally, we provide free reference implementations for each segment, as well as a reference pipeline that is available for everyone to use at no cost.

-The advantages: Everybody can use our map tile service for free or can setup parts or the full pipeline on their own infrastructure.
-It also allows to deviate from our reference pipeline at any point and still be able use every other part of the pipeline.
-This also allows to experiment and find totally new uses cases that we can't imagine yet.
+This allows anyone to use our map tile service for free or use parts or the entire pipeline on their own infrastructure.
+VersaTiles permits deviation from the reference pipeline at any point, while still allowing the use of all other pipeline components.
+This flexibility promotes experimentation and the discovery of new use cases that have not yet been envisioned.

-Our reference pipeline consists of four segments (layers):
+Our reference pipeline is comprised of four segments:
-1. **Generator:** Creates map tiles from a data source, like vector tiles from OpenStreetMap data or image tiles from satellite or aerial photos.
-2. **Server:** Manages the storage and distribution of map tiles.
-3. **Network:** Handles all network related issues like TLS certificates, load balancing, caching and CORS.
-4. **Frontend:** Provides the user interface for interactive maps.

 ```mermaid
 flowchart LR
 Generator --> Server --> Network --> Frontend
 ```

+1. **Generator:** Creates map tiles from a data source, such as vector tiles from OpenStreetMap data or image tiles from satellite or aerial photos.
+2. **Server:** Manages the storage and distribution of map tiles.
+3. **Network:** Handles all network-related issues, including TLS certificates, load balancing and caching.
+4. **Frontend:** Provides the user interface for interactive maps.

-> [!WARNING] VersaTiles is still under heavy development
+> [!WARNING] VersaTiles is still in development.
-> Be aware that not all specifications of the pipeline are final yet.
-We still encounter unforseen use cases, issues or features that require minor adjustments.
-But the big majority is pretty stable.
+Please note that not all pipeline specifications are final and we may encounter unforeseen use cases, issues or features that require minor adjustments.
+However, the majority of the pipeline is stable.

 # VersaTiles Specification